rahulgopinath/rahulgopinath.github.io/_posts/2013-05-03-clone-detection-tools.markdown

 - Use Latent semantic indexing - comments and identifier matching.
   Linguistic analysis

-Toekn based: parsed into sequence of toekns
+Token based: parsed into sequence of tokens
 -----------
 - CCFinder (remove uninteresting elements, normalize, relate each token to type/identifier/var/const)